Gov.'s Office condemns speedway owner's racist FB post in wake of Wallace noose incident

-STOKES COUNTY — The owner of 311 Motor Speedway in the Pine Hall Community on Wednesday posted what many interpret as a racist threat on the Facebook Marketplace social media site.
+STOKES COUNTY — The owner of 311 Speedway here advertised “Bubba Rope” for sale on a Facebook page in the wake of controversy surrounding NASCAR driver Bubba Wallace’s announcement that a noose had been found in his garage at Talladega Superspeedway.

-Mike Fulp, 55, of Lawsonville, who owns the half-mile dirt race track near the Rockingham County line, advertised “Bubba Rope’’ for sale in the post and included a pitch: “Buy your Bubba Rope today for only $9.99 each, they come with a lifetime warranty and work great.’’
+In the ad, Mike Fulp, 55, of Lawsonville, who owns the half-mile dirt race track near the Rockingham County line, listed “Bubba Rope’’ for sale with a pitch: “Buy your Bubba Rope today for only $9.99 each, they come with a lifetime warranty and work great.’’

+On Friday, at least one racing organization had announced plans to end its affiliation with 311 over the post.

+Wallace, NASCAR’s only full-time Black driver, learned this week through an FBI investigation that a door pull fashioned as a noose had been in place at the Alabama raceway since at least October.

-The ad, which had been removed by midday Thursday, brought criticism from Gov. Roy Cooper's office, local black leaders and plenty of Fulp's white followers on Facebook.
+Removed by midday Thursday, Fulp’s ad brought criticism from Gov. Roy Cooper’s office, local Black leaders and plenty of Fulp’s white followers on Facebook.

-And it came just days after NASCAR announced that a noose had been found in the garage stall of its only full-time black driver, Bubba Wallace, at Alabama’s Talladega Superspeedway.
-It was being used as a door pull, in place since at least October.

 “This incident of racism is horrific and shameful,’’ said Ford Porter, the governor’s deputy communications director.
 “North Carolina is better than this.’’

-Indeed, Fulp's post inflamed plenty of people who follow him on Facebook.
+Indeed, Fulp’s post inflamed plenty of people who follow him on Facebook.
 Several who described themselves as loyal spectators wrote to Fulp that they would stop attending 311 events because of the post.
-Other people shares screen shots of nearly a dozen of Fulp's older Facebook posts, since deleted.
+Other people shared screen shots of a half-dozen of Fulp’s older Facebook posts, since deleted.

 In one he writes: “We’ve really been bad people.
 I think we should give them a bucket of Kentucky Fried chicken, 2 watermelons and a plane ride back to Africa.’’

-Another post features a photograph of the late George Floyd, who died last month at the hands of police, with a caption: ''Congratulation, George ....
-2 weeks drug free.''
+Another post features a photograph of George Floyd, who died last month at the hands of Minneapolis police, with a caption: “Congratulation, George ....
+2 weeks drug free.’’

-Fulp, who made a recent failed bid as a Republican for a Stokes County Commissioner's seat, could not be reached for comment.
+Fulp, who made a recent failed bid as a Republican for a Stokes County Board of Commissioners seat, could not be reached for comment.
 Two phone numbers associated with his name were not in service Wednesday night.
+He also owns Hillside Dan River Tubing in Walnut Cove.

+There is an actual BubbaRope company in Altamonte Springs, Fla., and its president on Friday said of Fulp's use of his company name: "We have absolutely no connection with this obviously misguided individual.
+And this was an unauthorized and unlawful use of our product name and registered trademark,'' said Jim Flowers, head of the specialty synthetic recovery rope business.

+BubbaRope brand's price points are much higher than the figure Fulp cited, and Flowers said his records show, "We have never sold to him.
+He's never been a customer of our's.''

-The incident inspired NASCAR drivers to speak out against racism and to show solidarity with Wallace by marching alongside his car as it moved to the front on pit road before Monday's GEICO 500 at Talladega.
+In a show of solidarity with Wallace, NASCAR drivers spoke out against racism and marched alongside his car as it moved to the front on pit road before Monday’s GEICO 500 at Talladega.
 North Carolina racing great Richard Petty, for whom Wallace drives, attended the race and stood with Wallace.

-Wallace, amid the national outcry for an end to racial discrimination and police brutality in the wake of Floyd's death, successfully lobbied in early June for NASCAR to prohibit fans from displaying Confederate flags at its events.
+Wallace, amid the national outcry for an end to racial discrimination and police brutality in response to Floyd’s death, successfully lobbied in early June for NASCAR to prohibit fans from displaying Confederate flags at its events.

 Fulp, though, encouraged fans through Facebook to wave the Civil War emblem.

-On Wednesday, he posted an invitation there, asking spectators to buy and display Confederate flags at his raceway’s “Heritage Night’’ on Saturday, despite state laws barring outdoor gatherings of more than 25 people during the pandemic.
-Gov. Roy Cooper this week announced an extension of Phase 2 of the state's reopening plan.
+On Wednesday, he posted an invitation there, asking spectators to buy and display Confederate flags at his raceway’s “Heritage Night,’’ planned for Saturday, despite state laws barring outdoor gatherings of more than 25 people during the pandemic.
+Cooper this week announced an extension of Phase 2 of the state’s reopening plan.

 It is incumbent on local law enforcement to see that the speedway follows the law, Cooper’s spokesman said.